zestyai/engineering-test-backend/README.md

 ## API Specification
 The API you will be implementing for this project must adhere to the following API specification.

-Note, that this includes specification for all endpoints.
+Note that this includes the specification for all endpoints.
 You may ignore the ones for features that you do not implement.

 ***